OliPelz/public-shell-functions/README.md

 NOTES:
 * functions in here MUST HAVE ZERO EXTERNAL DEPENDENCIES!!!
 * no internal linking allowed, which means not sourcing any of the files in between
-* if you need access from one file to the other internally, put the content together in ONE file
+* if you need access from one files data or functions to another one internally, put the content together in ONE file